CrendKing/mpv-twitch-chat/README.md

 Script option file should be placed in mpv's `script-opts` directory as usual.
 Options are explains in the script file.

-User must specify a working Twitch API client ID in the option file.
+User should specify a working Twitch API client ID in the option file.

 ## Usage